 About the Route

-Directions: The drive starts and ends near Interstate 5 in southwestern Oregon, at the towns of Roseburg and Gold Hill (between Grants Pass and Medford).
-From Roseburg, just off the interstate, take State Route 138 toward Glide.
-From Gold Hill (exit Interstate 5 onto State Route 234 to get on the Byway.
+Directions: The drive starts and ends near Interstate 5 at the towns of Roseburg and Gold Hill in southwestern Oregon.
+From Roseburg, take exit 124 off of the interstate and travel State Route 138 toward Glide.
+From Gold Hill, exit Interstate 5 onto State Route 234 to get on the Byway.